 I was fortunate to grow up near the ocean in Seattle, Washington.
 As a kid I spent countless hours exploring the beaches and tide pools (filled with creatures like crabs, sculpin, and sea stars) on the Washington and Oregon coasts.
 I enjoyed nothing more than this, except perhaps visits to the local aquarium.
 It was here that I first saw sharks in person, which sparked a lifelong passion.
 It was my dream to see them in the wild that inspired me to learn how to scuba dive, and it was a desire to capture images of these beautiful animals that got me into underwater photography.

-What was your best moment in the wild thus far (should be relatable to one of your trips)
+What was your best moment in the wild thus far?

 My first time diving at Tiger Beach.
 For me, nothing tops the experience of being in the water with Tiger Sharks, and the crystal-clear Bahamian waters, white sand, and sunshine make this an idyllic location to soak in these gorgeous apex predators.
 Beyond Tiger Sharks, the dive site is home to Great Hammerheads, Caribbean Reef Sharks, Bull Sharks, Nurse Sharks, and Lemon Sharks – bolstering Tiger Beach’s reputation as one of the world’s best shark diving sites.